Pandemic mortgage forbearance draws to a close, but new relief options emerge

 - Lump-sum payment: If you’ve been banking the money you haven’t been spending on mortgage payments, you could write a check for the entire missed amount.

 - Extended loan modification: This repayment plan extends your term by tacking the amount you owe to the back of your loan.
 For instance, if before your forbearance you had 15 years left on your loan and you postponed payments for five months, your new term would be 15 years and five months.
-This option changes no part of your loan except the term.
+This option only changes the loan term.

 - Flex modification: A flex modification is designed for borrowers who can’t afford the mortgage at their current interest rate and/or term.
 If this is the case, your lender will work with you to modify your loan so that it’s affordable for you.

-Because mortgage rates have gone up, lenders don’t have a lot of flexibility around rates, but some are willing to extend the length of your loan.
+Because mortgage rates have gone up, lenders don’t have a lot of flexibility around rates, but some are willing to extend your loan length.
 The FHA last year rolled out a 40-year option for loan modifications.
 Say your original 30-year loan was for $200,000 at 5 percent.
 Your monthly principal and interest would be $1,074.
 If you can keep the same rate but extend the repayment schedule to 40 years, the monthly payment drops to $964.

 Another relief option: Look into the Homeowner Assistance Fund, a federal program designed to help homeowners affected by the pandemic with housing costs, including utility bills and mortgage payments.
 (Some states have closed or suspended applications, so check your eligibility before going too far down this road.)